jeanpaulmst/Examen-MercadoLibre/README.md

 - **JUnit Platform Launcher**: To run unit tests with JUnit.
 - **Spring Boot Starter Test**: Tools and libraries required for unit testing in the project.

+### How to run?
+1. Download the project
+2. Download the necessary dependencies to run the project
+3. Run the project
+4. Start the H2 Database
+5. Test the requests
 ---

 # **Ejercicio MercadoLibre - Backend (ES)**